MishkaZi/infinity-scroll/README.md

 # infinity-scroll
-An infinite scrolls of pictures, using Unsplash API.
+An infinite scrolling of pictures, using Unsplash API.